Compare two cars

 Verdict

 Volkswagen appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In this case though, it seems that both cars show similar levels of passenger protection all together, so that won't break a tie.
-But one thing that actually could is the performance, with Audi offering somewhat better performance, just enough to call it quicker.
-It does come at a cost though, and that's the fuel consumption...
-I believe that, when we take all into account, we have only one winner here - the Volkswagen.
+When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
+Golf , on the other hand, consumps significantly less fuel, and that's a big plus.
+It's not difficult to say then that if I'd need to make a choice, it would definitely be the Volkswagen.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.